 Tag malfunction

 Should a tag have malfunctioned or become damaged during or after AUV deployment, mission, or recovery, it is possible that no, partial or only corrupted verification data can be downloaded from the tag by the Organizers.
 Should such a case arise, the Organizers will work with experts from both the Judge Panel and the tag provider to attempt data recovery.
-In every case, it is solely at the Organizers discretion to declare a tag’s data content readable or unreadable by available technical and financial means, and any according decisions will be binding and final.
+In every case, it is solely at the Organizers’ discretion to declare a tag’s data content readable or unreadable by available technical and financial means, and any according decisions will be binding and final.
 Depending on the degree to which data read-out is impacted, as well as on the quality and transparency of the Competitor’s own logged data, the Organizers reserve the right, at their sole discretion, to fully, partially, or also not at all recognize any achievement toward Challenge completion claimed under a not fully functional verification tag.
 Any such decision by the Organizers will be final and binding.

 Neither the Organizers nor the tag provider will accept liability sought for losses in Challenge prize money, or other direct or indirect losses (except those covered by the tag provider’s general terms and conditions) which might be ascribed to any failure in data recording, recovery of data from the verification tag, or similar hindrances to data evaluation.